Explore this course:

 If you choose to continue your research training, you’ll be well equipped to pursue a PhD.

-A 2:1 honours degree, or equivalent, in psychology or a related discipline.
+Minimum 2:1 undergraduate honours degree in psychology or a related subject.

-Evidence of undergraduate training in statistics for psychology is also required.
+Applicants will need evidence of undergraduate training in statistics for psychology.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.